AlexeySetevoi/ansible-clickhouse/README.md

 ansible-clickhouse
 =========

-Simple clickhouse-server deploy && management role.
+Simple clickhouse-server deploy and management role.
 Any issues and pr are welcome.

 Role Variables